Family of Imran Khan: Uncles

-Azeem Khan Niazi had four sons: Ikramullah Khan Niazi (Imran's father), Amanullah Khan Niazi, Zafarullah Khan Niazi and Faizullah Khan Niazi.
-Imran's paternal uncle Amanullah Khan Niazi was a lawyer and politician who was a senior member of the Muslim League.
-Zafarullah Khan Niazi was a businessman.
-Imran's father Ikramullah and uncles Zafarullah and Amanullah previously resided in the family haveli.
-It is now the property of Khan's cousin, Inamullah Niazi.
+Azeem Khan Niazi had four sons: Ikramullah Khan Niazi (Imran's father), Amanullah Khan Niazi, Zafarullah Khan Niazi, and Faizullah Khan Niazi.
+Imran's paternal uncle Amanullah was a lawyer and politician, serving as a senior member of the Muslim League, while Zafarullah Khan Niazi was a businessman.
+Imran's father, Ikramullah, along with his uncles Zafarullah and Amanullah, previously lived in the family haveli, which now belongs to Khan's cousin, Inamullah Niazi.

 Cousins

 Zafarullah Khan Niazi had several sons, including Khan's paternal cousin Inamullah Niazi; a politician and former parliamentarian who was a member of the Pakistan Muslim League (N) for nearly two decades, before becoming senior vice-president of Khan's Tehreek-e-Insaf in Punjab in 2013.
 He later rejoined the PML (N), following a dispute over election ticket distributions.
-Inamullah's brother and occasional columnist Hafizullah Niazi is also Imran's brother-in-law, through cousin marriage to Imran's sister.
-They have other brothers, including Irfanullah Niazi, Abdul Hafeez Niazi (a politician and former member of the Punjab provincial assembly), and their youngest brother, the late Najeebullah Khan Niazi, politician and former member of the Punjab provincial assembly.
+Inamullah's brother and occasional columnist Hafeez Ullah Niazi is also Imran's brother-in-law, through cousin marriage to Imran's sister.
+They have other brothers, including Irfan Ullah Khan Niazi, and their youngest brother, the late Najeebullah Khan Niazi..

-According to Dawn, many members of Khan's paternal tribe, and particularly his cousins, have been traditional supporters of the PML-N, even after Khan founded his own party.
+According to Dawn, many members of Khan's paternal tribe, and particularly his cousins, have been traditional supporters of Khan's rival party, the PML-N, even after Khan founded his own party.
 The newspaper noted that Khan's ancestral home functioned "partially as a local office for the PML-N" and that instead of Khan, the family home featured posters of the Sharifs and pictures of other family members.
 Inamullah was reportedly unhappy when he was snubbed and not given an election ticket from the PTI's platform, causing Inamullah and his brothers to part ways with Khan and heavily criticise him on the media.
 Commenting on the bitter family politics, Khan once said: "What should I say?
 It is a family matter.
 They are my brothers, Hafizullah and Saeedullah, and their contributions to PTI are great.
 Inamullah was new to the party... but I did [what I thought was fair]."

 Another cousin, Saeedullah Khan Niazi was the president of the PTI in Punjab.
-He also has a cousin, Ahmed Khan Niazi, who served as his head of security.
+He also has a cousin, Ahmed Khan Niazi, who serves as his head of security.
+Other cousins include Amin Ullah Khan and Major General Sanaullah Khan Niazi.